rotty/tdns-cli/README.md

 - [X] Use system resolver by default.
 This currently only works on systems that have `/etc/resolv.conf`.
 - [ ] Probe all addresses an `NS` entry resolves to.
-- [ ] IPv6 support; this should be working, but as of yet untested.
+- [ ] IPv6 support; the code is largely agnostic of IP address family, but IPv6 support has not yet been actively worked on.

 # Planned features

 - [X] TCP support -- currently, only UDP-based DNS is supported.
-- [ ] DNS Update functionality.
-Since [`trust-dns`], the DNS client library used by `tdns-update` implements this mechanism, including update functionality should be not too hard to add.
+- [ ] Useful DNS Update functionality.
+Currently, the functionality is very in a very limited proof-of-concept state.

 ## Installation